Reemz1/Project1mindfitness/README.md

 - I plan to expand on this page by adding more workouts as well as their descriptions.

 ### Signup Page Features ###
+#### Form ####
 ![Form on signup page](image-6.png)

 - Above is a screenshot of the form element in the signup page.

    - The form includes a fieldset stating that this is where the user enters their details.
 The details being: their first name, last name,  and email address.

    - There is also a checkbox to confirm agreement to terms and conditions, and a submit button.

+#### Contact Us Section ####
 ![Contact us section on signup page](image-7.png)

 - Above is a screenshot of the Contact section in the signup page.

    - This section includes a phone number and email by which users can contact regarding features of the page, and questions or suggestions.

    - Similar to the other pages, the sign up page also has the navigation bar, the header and the footer with social media icons and links

 ## Testing ##